Archdiocese of the British Isles and Ireland

 The Antiochian Orthodox Christian Archdiocese of the British Isles and Ireland is a regional archdiocese encompassing the whole of the British Isles, under the Greek Orthodox Patriarchate of Antioch and All the East.

 History

+In the spring of 1995, the Antiochian Orthodox Deanery of the United Kingdom and Ireland was established, which united more than a dozen Orthodox Christian communities composed mainly of recent converts to Orthodoxy, primarily from the Church of England.
+Since 2000, the deanery was under the jurisdiction of the Metropolis of Western and Central Europe.

-Before 1995, there was only one Antiochian Orthodox community, in England.
-On the 17 October 2013, the Holy Synod of the Church of Antioch established the Archdiocese of the British Isles and Ireland.
+On 17 October 2013, the Holy Synod of the Church of Antioch established the Archdiocese of the British Isles and Ireland.

 On 24 June 2015, after a period of deliberation, Archimandrite Silouan Oner was elected by the Holy Synod of the Church of Antioch to serve as the first Metropolitan of the Archdiocese.
-On 30 August 2015, Oner received his episcopal consecration at the Monastery of St. George, Al-Humraiyah in Syria.
+On 30 August 2015, Oner received his episcopal consecration at the Monastery of St George, Al-Humraiyah in Syria.
 Oner was enthroned on 27 February 2016.